pythonkr/pycon-code-of-conduct/code_of_conduct.md

 *   Do not engage in behavior or make noises that can disturb speakers or listeners during presentations.
 *   Do not stop the speaker until he or she clearly states his or her intent that it is okay.
 Ask questions according to the prescribed time with the prescribed method.

-## Discussions are for everybody
+## Discussions are mutual
 Many people participate in conversations in various places, like Open Space, PyCon Korea’s public Slack channel for the conference, and YouTube Channel.
 Always remember that the opinion of others is just as important as yours.
-Refrain from cutting others off or raising your voice.
+Do not interfere with the conversation by cutting others off, raising your voice, or sending repetitive messages.
 *   Please take precautions so that a few people do not take excessive amounts of speaking opportunities.
 Let everyone have equal chances to speak.
 *   Even if you have a dispute with another person, treat that person in a respectful attitude.